 Westport Coast Hotel

-We are delighted to announce that the Westport Plaza & Castlecourt Hotel now have a new sister hotel, the Westport Coast Hotel, formerly the Carlton Atlantic Coast Hotel.
+We are delighted to announce that the Westport Plaza & Castlecourt Hotel now have a new sister hotel, the Westport Coast Hotel.
 The hotel is located at the Quay within a short walking distance to Westport town.
 It offers stunning views of Clew Bay overlooking Westport Harbour.
 Further details click HERE.

 The C Club”s Assistant Manager Caroline Hession and staff member Brian O Toole featured in the Mayo News after their quick thinking which saved Conor Dillon”s life.